Former Stanley toll house, Holyhead

 This building was one of a string of toll houses along Thomas Telford’s improved road for mail coaches between London and Holyhead.
 This section of the route was constructed in 1823.
 The Stanley tollgate collected payments from travellers at the western end of the Stanley Embankment.

 The toll house, now home to a tearoom called Coffee Cups at the Toll House, is not in its original position.
 It was moved in the late 1960s because it stood in the way of a new water main.
 Each wall was painted a different colour and each stone numbered before the house was dismantled and re-erected at its present site nearby.
+The photos show rebuilding under way and the finished result.

 If the tearoom is open, notice the fireplace in the first room you enter.
 This was where the tollkeeper would await approaching traffic, which he could see through the angled windows.
 The family’s living quarters were in the room where the tearoom’s customers now sit.
 There were bedrooms upstairs.
 It’s said that the last tollkeepers, a Mr and Mrs Jones, raised six children here.